BT-TNAH/assignment_TEI-XML_2024-10-30/README.md

-# assignment_TEI-XML_2024-10-30
+# final_assignment_TEI-XML_2025-01-20

-  I plan to transcribe and edit **three letters** written within the French royal court at the end of the 14th century, exchanged between the King of France and the members of his chancellery.
-The texts of these manuscripts are interesting for my research in **medieval diplomacy**, which deals with **the negotiations between the French and the Hungarian court**, about a wedding project, from 1374 to 1378, between Catherine, the king of Hungary’s daughter, and Louis, the king of France’s son.
-These letters reveal the behind-the-scenes aspects of the negotiations between the King of France and the King of Hungary, shedding light on the preparations leading to the signing of a marriage treaty and the compensation of an envoy sent on an embassy to the Kingdom of Hungary.

-  Using **XML** for structuring my project data would be a useful tool **to analyze the historical documents** I study.
-Indeed, XML provides **a flexible framework for encoding textual details**, such as the senders’ and addressees’ names, places of production and of conservation, and dates, indicated in these three letters.
-XML allows easy searching and detailed cross-referencing, by marking up each document’s specific parts.
-For instance, it will allow me **to compare the dates and the senders of the documents**, in order to reconstruct the chronology of these documents and therefore the progression of the negotiations.
-This structured format will also **improve interoperability** with other possible digital humanities projects also about the functioning of medieval diplomacy from the point of view of the French royal chancellery.
-It would **broaden collaboration opportunities**.
-Thus, XML’s versatility would enrich the accessibility and analytical value of my work on medieval diplomacy.
+  This project focuses on **transcribing and editing three letters written within the French royal court at the end of the 14th century**.

+  These letters, exchanged between **the King of France and members of his chancellery**, are of particular interest to my research on **medieval diplomacy**.

+  Specifically, they pertain to **negotiations conducted between the French and Hungarian courts** from 1374 to 1378 regarding a proposed marriage between Catherine, the daughter of the King of Hungary, and Louis, the son of the King of France.

+  The documents provide valuable insights into the preparations for **the signing of a marriage treaty**, as well as the compensation of an envoy sent to the Kingdom of Hungary.

+  **Using XML** as the primary method for structuring and analyzing the data offers significant advantages for the study of these historical documents.

+  XML provides a flexible and precise framework for encoding critical textual details, such as the names of senders and addressees, production and conservation locations, and the dates associated with the letters.

+  This structured approach will facilitate **efficient searching, detailed cross-referencing, and comparative analysis of the documents**, enabling a reconstruction of the chronology and the progression of the negotiations.

+  Additionally, by adopting XML encoding, the project aims to ensure interoperability with other digital humanities initiatives, fostering broader collaboration opportunities and enriching the accessibility and analytical value of the study.